sdn-ixp/iSDX/examples/test-ms/ofdpa/README.md

 In order for iSDX to be truly useful, it must run at line speed on hardware switches.
 We have taken the following steps to demonstrate this.

-1. **_Configure three hardware switches in the iSDX multi-switch (MS) configuration as shown below._**
+1. **_Configure three hardware switches and one software switch (OVS) in the iSDX multi-switch (MS) configuration as shown below._**
 The switches we chose are Quanta LY2.
 To support iSDX's requirement of OpenFlow 1.3, we installed